*Disclosure: some links may contain affiliate links. For more information on what this means, visit my disclosure page.

 You could be as creative, or as lazy, with this as you want.
 If you’re kids don’t get offended with you adding veggies into these, they could even help make them!

-In the recipe below, the sweet potato takes the place of eggs in the pancakes, which in my eyes makes them way healthier.
+In the recipe below, the pumpkin takes the place of eggs in the pancakes, which in my eyes makes them way healthier.
 It takes the cholesterol and saturated fat right out of them; and adds in healthy carbs, vitamins, and minerals.
 Yay!

 Check it out: